 Richard Golian

 1995-born.
 Charles University alum.
 Head of Performance at Mixit.
+10+ years in marketing and data.

-#myjourney #myfamily #digital #artificialintelligence #darkness #security #finance #politics #cognition #health
+#myjourney #myfamily #health #cognition #philosophy #digital #artificialintelligence #darkness #security #finance #politics #banskabystrica #carpathians

 Richard Golian

-Hi, I'm Richard.
-On this blog, I share thoughts, personal stories — and what I'm working on.
+Hi, I am Richard.
+On this blog, I share thoughts, personal stories — and what I am working on.
 I hope this article brings you some value.

 What Is Performance Marketing – and How Is AI Changing It?

-I have been working in performance marketing since 2017, and over the years, I have realized that its essence lies in having a clearly defined goal and choosing the best way to achieve it.
+I have been working in performance marketing since 2017, and over the years, I have realised that its essence lies in having a clearly defined goal and choosing the best way to achieve it.
 The key is to see the available ways to achieve it.
 And behind every possibility, we must evaluate two fundamental aspects – its difficulty and its positive impact on reaching the goal.

 It’s like picking fruit.
 We go for the low-hanging ones first.
 If we have multiple options with the same impact, we start with the one that takes seconds (for example, increasing the budget on a high-potential campaign), then move to those that take minutes, and only after that do we tackle the tasks that require hours or days (such as shooting and editing brand-new professional videos for ads).
 It’s about having a goal-driven mindset, common sense, and smart resource management.